Hill’s Prescription Diet D/D Canine Dog Food is not rated due to its intentional therapeutic design.

 When you consider the protein-boosting effect of the potato protein, this looks like the profile of a kibble containing a limited amount of meat.

-Hill’s Prescription Diet D/D Canine Skin Support is a plant-based dry dog food using a limited amount of duck, salmon, venison or egg product as its main sources of animal protein.
+Hill’s Prescription Diet D/D Canine is a plant-based dry dog food using a limited amount of duck, salmon or venison as its main sources of animal protein.

 A Final Word

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.

 The Dog Food Advisor does not test dog food products.

 We rely almost entirely on the integrity of the information posted by each company on its website.
 As such, the accuracy of every review is directly dependent upon the quality of the test results from any specific batch of food a company chooses to publish.